Samsung Black Friday 2021: Exclusive Early Access to the Best Deals

-Samsung Black Friday: Exclusive Early Access to the Best Deals on TVs, Smartwatches, Phones and More
+Samsung Black Friday: Exclusive Early Access to the Best Deals on TVs, Tablets, Phones and More

 Holiday shopping has begun and Samsung is getting in the holiday spirit and giving ET's readers exclusive, early access to their Black Friday deals before anyone else.
 Early Black Friday deals at Best Buy and Amazon had us shopping deep discounts as early as October, but Samsung just gave us even more of an incentive to get a head-start on our holiday lists.